WasFia3/unity-course-progress/Documentation/Section7.md

 🛠️ **What I Did / Built**

-- Created a folder for audio
-- Created an empty GameObject and added AudioSource
-- Wrote a script that plays the audio
-- Applied Singleton pattern to make audio persist between scenes
-- Connected the button to change scenes
+- Simple App that plays and mutes the audio, and can switch to other scene without cutting off the audio.

 ---